TheGammaSqueeze/GammaOS/README.md

 Information
 ----------------------------
-GammaOS is based on LineageOS 19.1 (Android 12).
+GammaOS Lite is based on LineageOS 19.1 (Android 12).
 It provides a debloated and performance optimized experience for users who are looking to get the best out of their Anbernic RG405M.

 Features:
 - Based on debloated and clean LineageOS 19.1 build, Android 12 for a smoother experience.
 Non-essential apps removed.
+No Google Service Framework, no Play Store or Google apps.
 - Daijisho launcher as front-end, pre-configured with RetroArch for some systems.
 (Optimized settings for GB,GBC,GBA,NES,SNES,Genesis,PSX) (PSX will require a BIOS file to be supplied by you).
-- Play store & Aurora store included.
+- Aurora store included.
 - Adguard ad blocking included as default (can be disabled via Private DNS settings).
-- Magisk/root included (can be enabled after rebooting the device).
+- Magisk/root included.
 - 60hz refresh rate fix for display (stock is 61.2hz and can cause frame pacing issues with emulation).
 - Oversharpening display fixed.
 - Analog stick calibration for more tighter controls.
 - CPU, GPU, Memory now using performance governors for extra performance boost.
-- Optimized Anbernic GPU drivers.
-- Experimental GPU drivers provided for testing - taken from Retroid Pocket 3+.
+- Experimental GPU drivers taken from Retroid Pocket 3+.
+(Optimized Anbernic GPU drivers available as fallback)

 What's missing:
 - Built-in button to on-screen mapping software, alternative solutions can be found in app store.